Nicola de la Haie: Life

 Nicola then had to face a new threat, this time from William II Longespée, son of the Earl of Salisbury and husband of her granddaughter Idonea, who tried to evict her.
 He was required to return both the castle and the role of sheriff to her, but she later lost the sheriffdom.

-In 1226, when she must have been over 70 years old, she retired from the castle to her estate at Swaton, where she died on 20 November 1230.
+In 1226, when Nicola must have been over 70 years old, she retired from the castle to her estate at Swaton, where she died on 20 November 1230.

 Landholdings

-At her death, in addition to Swaton, she held lands at Ashby, Billingborough, Bullington, Dembleby, Faldingworth, Fillingham, Horbling, Hogsthorpe, Ingham, Ingleby, Kirkby Underwood, Marston, Newton, Pickworth, Riseholme, Scawby, Spanby, and Willoughby.
+At her death, in addition to Swaton, Nicola held lands at Ashby, Billingborough, Bullington, Dembleby, Faldingworth, Fillingham, Horbling, Hogsthorpe, Ingham, Ingleby, Kirkby Underwood, Marston, Newton, Pickworth, Riseholme, Scawby, Spanby, and Willoughby.

 Family

-Her first husband was William fitz Erneis, who died before 1185.
-By then she was married to Gerard de Camville, who died shortly before January 1215.
+Nicola's first husband was William fitz Erneis, who died before 1185.
+By then, she was married to Gerard de Camville, who died shortly before January 1215.
 Her children included:

-Richard, who in 1200 married Eustacia, widow of Thomas Verdon and daughter and heir of Gilbert Basset, but died soon after February 1217, leaving a daughter:

-Idonea, who married William II Longespée.